-Applications are open now for the Fall 2017 Nonprofit Tech Readiness program, supported by the California Wellness Foundation
+Applications are open now for the Spring 2018 Nonprofit Tech Readiness program, supported by the California Wellness Foundation

 The Nonprofit Tech Readiness program is based on NTEN’s 16 years of educational programs, community building, and research.
 By combining what works across these areas into one program, and supporting participants in a cohort model, nonprofit staff in California are able to learn the process for any technology-enabled project (from discovery to implementation), evaluate their own capacity against organizations similar to theirs (not just the big names in the sector), and find project appropriate partners to work with on realizing their plans successfully.